TJLW/tjlw.github.io/Projects/AGV/README.md

 ### Software

 The software side of this current iteration utilizes a custom built Linux kernel built with the Xilinx Petalinux software.
 This allows for an easy generation of a kernel that is appropriate for any of the custom hardware implemented in programmable logic.
-A base Ubuntu 2018.2 LTS filesystem is used to complete our operating system.
+A base Ubuntu 2018.4 LTS (Bionic Beaver) filesystem is used to complete our operating system.

 Playing a central role in the software is the Robotic Operating System (ROS) in order to enable a well-organized control system.
-Currently with our selection of Ubuntu 2018.2, we are using the latest version at this time
+Currently with our selection of Ubuntu 2018.2, we are using the latest distribution (at this time) ROS Melodic Morenia.

 ### Hardware

+As mentioned above, this iteration of our research platform includes a frame, motors, wheels, optical encoders, and a motor controller.
+The FPGA SoC we chose for this application is the Digilent Zybo Z7 board with the Zynq7010 SoC onboard.

 Published: 4 March 2019
 Updated: 4 March 2019